fboukezzoula/PlaceholdersKit/README.md

 If you plan to use both [ENTRYPOINT] and [CMD] Docker commands in your Dockerfile, be vigilant about their joint use.
 I recommend the article of John Zaccone, a Docker Captain, which explain this main topic at http://www.johnzaccone.io/entrypoint-vs-cmd-back-to-basics/

-In the full example (folder: docker-full-examples) we will take the approach of the [ENTRYPOINT] choice because it will be in most of our cases.
+In the full example (folder: docker-full-examples) we will take the approach of the [ENTRYPOINT] choice only, because it will be in most of our cases and these are the best practices.